-- 18-20 Weeks: Most women begin to feel baby move around this time. - 24 Weeks: All women should feel the baby move by this time. - Over 28 Weeks: Some doctors advise that women check kick counts each day.
+- 18-20 Weeks: Many women begin to feel baby move around this time. - 20-23 Weeks: Most women begin to feel baby move around this time. - 24 Weeks: All women should feel the baby move by this time. - Over 28 Weeks: Some doctors advise that women check kick counts each day.

 - No baby movement felt by 20 weeks (or see your physician) - You have any other questions or concerns. - 9.
-Reassurance: Given what you have told me, it sounds like you do not need to be worried.
+Reassurance and Education: Given what you have told me, it sounds like you do not need to be worried.
 This early in pregnancy some women may not feel their babies move at all for many hours. - 10.
 Fetal Movement Decreased: During the day when you are most active the baby is often the most quiet.
 Perhaps the baby is rocked to sleep by the rhythmic motion of your walking and activity.
 Increased: Many women report that their babies are most active at night.
 Others note that the baby's movements increase after meals or in response to a stressful situation.

 - No baby movement felt for more than 24 hours - You have any other questions or concerns. - 12.
-Reassurance: This may not be serious.
+Reassurance and Education: This may not be serious.
 Some women do not feel their babies move until after 20 weeks.
 Some women find that their pregnancy dates were wrong.
 But, it is time for you to see a physician and get an examination. - 13.
 Fluids: Drink extra fluids.
 Drink 8-10 glasses of liquids a day.
 (Reason: to produce a dilute, non-irritating urine.)